 - You can possess up to 150 grams of dried cannabis or its equivalent at home (see table above).
 It doesn’t matter if it’s an apartment, condo, or your house – the limit of 150-gram applies to the entire household.
 This means that if you live with others, you must share the 150-gram limit.

-6. You can grow cannabis at home in Quebec, but that might change
+6. You can’t grow cannabis at home in Quebec

 7. You can’t consume cannabis and drive